mdolab/pyhyp/doc/index.rst

      $ cgnsview

 Open the newly generated CGNS file and expand its tree.
-For the flat square case, we have the follwing structure:
+For the flat square case, we have the following structure:

       .. image:: images/Figure_CGNSView.png